 When submitting your entry form you would have selected your industry and what customers you supply.
 Race organisers will try to position your site as close to potential customers as possible for you to be able to approach them or grab their attention with your impressive site, hence why it is important to make sure you go the extra mile when setting up your site.
 It is then up to you to hand out advertising, make introductions and make yourselves known to everyone around you.

 It mainly depends on why you are entering and what you are trying to get out of the day.
 If you are looking to stand out and want to raise your profile, the best option is to contact one of the race organisers prior to the event about additional advertising options.
-You can have one of the 9 sponsors plots, advertise on the big screen TV or purchase additional company plots to make a bigger impact on those around you.
+You could look to become one the race sponsors.
 The best way to approach this question is to think about how you would make your business stand out at a business expo, exhibition or conference.
 You have your 6×4 space on the day, what you do with it is up to you.

 Absolutely.
 The race is all about participation and there will be many runners who will not consider themselves athletes.
 The route is designed to be inclusive and suit all abilities from first time to experienced runners, joggers and walkers.
 It is all about having a great day out with colleagues.